Here is a story about hobby farm life.

 While you’re in the planning stage, it is important to set goals.
 Goals will provide you with direction and important areas to focus on right away.

-For example, goals may include trying to get a certain number of customers within the first few months.
+For example, your financial goals may include trying to get a certain number of customers within the first few months.
 Or, determining what types of products you intend to produce and sell.

 Business strategy is the big picture mission of your hobby farm business.
 Goals are more tactical, but they should directly relate to your strategy.